fivetran/dbt_ad_reporting/README.md

   ad_reporting__facebook_ads_enabled: False
 ```

 Next, you must disable the models in the unwanted connector's related package, which has its own configuration.
-Disable the relevant models under the models section of your `dbt_project.yml` file by setting the `enabled` value to `false`:
+Disable the relevant models under the models section of your `dbt_project.yml` file by setting the `enabled` value to `false`.

+*Only include the models you want to disable.
+Default values are generally `true` but that is not always the case.*

 ```yml
 models: